realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 The same organization that teaches people how to interpret their condition should not automatically monopolize measuring that condition.

+The calibration function is not there to reduce complaint by instruction.
+It is there to improve discrimination between kinds of complaint.

-But without the second function, the first function may end up measuring a confused public with great technical accuracy.
+Without that second function, the first may end up measuring a confused public with great technical accuracy.

 ---

-## VIII.
+## IX.
 Active Education as Anti-Infinity Infrastructure

 This suggests a more active educational role than traditional clean-room survey institutions typically allow.